 In order to determine the fair value of our common stock underlying all option grants accounted for under APB 25, SFAS 123R or EITF 96-18, we have considered contemporaneous valuations of our common stock utilizing the discounted cash flow method and the comparable company method.
-As part of the comparable company method we analyzed a population of possible comparable companies and selected those technology companies that we considered to be the most comparable to us in terms of revenues, margins and growth.
 We weighted the discounted cash flow and comparable company methods equally as we determined that both methods were equally relevant in estimating the value of our common stock.
 In allocating the total equity value between preferred and common stock, we assumed that the preferred stock would convert to common stock.
 Additionally, each valuation utilizes the probability-weighted method and the option-pricing method for allocating the total equity value between preferred and common stock and each such method takes into account the likelihood of an initial public offering.